Like Beijing,Like Beihai

 Another attraction in Beihai Park is the nine Dragon Wall. sculpted in seven colours of glazed tile.
 Screen walls were common in traditional architecture for giving privacy to an entrance as well as serving as a symbol of rank.
 The number 9 and the dragon are both symbols of the Emperor.
 The screen wall in Beihai Park is considered the most splendid of three similar walls in China dating from the Ming dynasty.
 So the wall in Beihai Park is definitely worth seeing when you visit.

-This article has been read 908 times.
 Photo credits: Sun Xuejun.